 My sundae will delight kids of all ages, with bonus cookie bits to be dug out from the bottom, a fun Mickey-shaped chocolate on top, and plenty of sweet chocolate chips throughout.
 Michelle’s sampler consisted of Walnut Cake, Pineapple Financier, and Lemon Mousse, all of which she devoured.

 Everything we ate at Animator’s Palate was entirely enjoyable.
 However, the experience of eating it was not always top-notch.
 On Disney’s other two cruise ships, the Animator’s Palate restaurant morphs from a black and white motif into color, complete with costume changes for the servers.
-Aboard the Disney Dream, however, all of this show is replaced by yet another version of Turtle Talk with Crush.
+However, aboard the Disney Dream, all of this show is replaced by yet another version of Turtle Talk with Crush.

-Turtle Talk first premiered at Epcot in 2004 and has since made its way to Disney California Adventure, Hong Kong Disneyland, and Tokyo DisneySea.
-And now… it’s aboard the Disney Dream, interfering with an otherwise comfortable, and quite enjoyable, dining experience.
-Shortly after ordering, some time during the first course, much of the artwork on the on walls around the restaurant erupts into bubbles, the house lights flood diners in flickering shades of blue and green, and out pops Crush, greeting patrons with a hearty “Helloooooooo dudes!”
-Suddenly, Animator’s Palate is seemingly underwater by way of screens through which Crush and other Finding Nemo characters swim.
+Turtle Talk first premiered at EPCOT in 2004 and has since made its way to Disney California Adventure, Hong Kong Disneyland, and Tokyo DisneySea.
+And now… it’s aboard the Disney Dream, interfering with an otherwise comfortable and quite enjoyable dining experience.
+Shortly after ordering, sometime during the first course, much of the artwork on the walls around the restaurant erupts into bubbles, the house lights flood diners in flickering shades of blue and green, and out pops Crush, greeting patrons with a hearty “Helloooooooo dudes!”
+Suddenly, Animator’s Palate is seemingly underwater through screens through which Crush and other Finding Nemo characters swim.

-Crush takes command of the room by popping up next to various guests and asking them all kinds of questions about their lives.
+Crush takes command of the room by popping up next to various Guests and asking them all kinds of questions about their lives.
 Children will be mesmerized when the sea turtle refers to them by name and talks to them about their vacation.
-Adults will smile and play along at first, but after the third or fourth time Crush appears, he becomes a nuisance.
-Halfway through my delightful veal entree, I was being strongly encouraged by our server to stand up and wave my hands in the air along with Crush.
+Adults will smile and play along at first, but after the third or fourth-time Crush appears, he becomes a nuisance.
+Halfway through my delightful veal entree, our server strongly encouraged me to stand up and wave my hands in the air along with Crush.
 Anywhere else on the ship, I would have happily obliged the request.
-But in the middle of a meal, I simply wanted to sit and eat.
+But in the middle of a meal, I wanted to sit and eat.
 I don’t mind watching a show, but don’t force me to play along while my stomach is growling.

-While the decor is relaxing, the menu left me a bit uneasy, as I didn’t find much that suited my tastes.
-It’s an overwhelmingly seafood and vegetarian based menu, leaving few options for those who want neither.
+While the decor is relaxing, the menu left me uneasy, as I didn’t find much that suited my tastes.
+It’s overwhelming seafood and vegetarian-based menu, leaving few options for those who want neither.